tetsufmbio/taxontree/README.md

 * **-printLeaves

-Print the leaves comprising your tree and exit.
+Print the leaf names comprising your tree and exit.
 Use this to help you making the tree table file.
-Work on -treeFile.
+It works on -treeFile.

 * **-treeRoot Default: 1

 Define tree rooting mode.
-Use 0 to skip this step and 1 to root at midpoint.
-Work on all input.
+Use 0 to skip this step, 1 to root at midpoint or 2 to use taxonomic information do define a root.
+It works on all input.

 * **-leafFmt Default: "lcaN;id;geneName;species;rankcode(family,order,class)"

 Leaf name format displayed in the tree.
-Data type available to display in the leaf are: lcaN, lca, id, accession, species, geneID, geneName, rankcode, rankname.
+It works on all input.
+Data available to display in the leaf are: lcaN, lca, id, accession, species, geneID, geneName, rankcode, rankname.
 Use semicolons to separate the different data type.

 For "rankcode" and "rankname", include the taxonomic ranks that you want to display separated with comma and delimited by parenthesis.
 Taxonomic rank options: superkingdom, kingdom, phylum, subphylum, superclass, class, subclass, superorder, order, suborder, superfamily, family, subfamily, genus, subgenus, species, subspecies.

 #### 3.4.4 Filter option

 * **-showIsoform

-TaxOnTree can automatically link the RefSeq or Uniprot protein to a GeneID and discards its isoforms from further analysis.
+TaxOnTree automatically links the RefSeq or Uniprot protein to a GeneID and discards its isoforms from further analysis.
 Use this option to allow isoforms in the tree.
-Work on all inputs.
+It works on all inputs.

 * **-lcaLimit <int_value>

 Exclude all sequences from organisms which the LCA with the query organism is below the provided level.
-Work on all inputs.
+It works on all inputs.

 * **-taxFilterCat

-Filter sequences by category which could be a taxonomic rank or by LCA.
+Filter sequences by category which could be a taxonomic rank or LCA.
 If "kingdom" is provided, it'll leave sequences from N organisms in each kingdom found in the tree.
-Use -taxFilter to define the N. Work on all inputs.
+Use -taxFilter to define the N. It works on all inputs.

 Categories allowed: lca, superkingdom, kingdom, phylum, subphylum, superclass, class, subclass, superorder, order, suborder, superfamily, family, subfamily, genus, subgenus, species, subspecies.

 * **-taxFilter <int_value>

-Filter sequences by category which could be a taxonomic rank or by LCA.
+Filter sequences by category which could be a taxonomic rank or LCA.
 If 2 is provided, it'll leave sequences from 2 organisms in each category found in the tree.
 Use -taxFilterCat to define the category.
-Work on all inputs.
+It works on all inputs.

 * **-restrictTax <list_file>

 Provide a list of taxonomy ID (separated by newline) to show only sequences belonging to organisms which have their taxonomy ID listed in the file.
-Work on all inputs.
+It works on all inputs.

 #### 3.4.5.
 Other parameters

 * **-txidMap <taxonomy_id>

 Force TaxOnTree to consider the taxonomy ID provided by this option to be mapped in the tree.
 Example: "9606" for human.
-Work on all inputs.
+It works on all inputs.

 * **-queryTax <taxonomy_id>

 NCBI taxonomy ID assigned to the query protein.
 Example: "9606" for human.
-Works only in -seqFile.
+It works only in -seqFile.

 * **-queryID <query_id>

 Protein accession or name in the list or tree to be considered as query.
-Work on -blastFile, -listFile, -mfastaFile -alignFile and -treeFile.
+It works on -blastFile, -listFile, -mfastaFile -alignFile and -treeFile.

 * **-forceNoTxid

 Retain entries in which TaxOnTree could not determine their taxonomy ID.
 These entries will be assigned with the taxonomy ID of root (txid:1).
-Work on all inputs.
+It works on all inputs.

 * **-out <file_name> Default: Input name

 Prefix for output files.
+It works on all inputs.

 * **-mysql

 Use a local MySQL database to retrieve required TaxOnTree data (See README for details).
+It works on all inputs.

 * **-numThreads Defalut: 1

 Number of processors to be used for programs that can handle multi-threading.
+It works on all inputs.

 * **-version

 Print TaxOnTree version.

 ### 3.5.
 Outputs

 ### 3.6.
 Configuring a local MySQL database